activatedgeek/blog/site/contents/phil/psych/force-mult.md

 I've realized that the most productive-looking people have found a knack for doing work that has low downside and disproportionately high upside.

+## Other Public Lists

+[15 of the most useful razors](https://twitter.com/george__mack/status/1350513143387189248) by George Mack on Twitter, is a fun read.